 Guest editors are responsible for the following tasks:

 - All citations are fact-checked with their original source

-- All bibliographical references are checked for accuracy and full details (first name of authors or editors or translators, precise titles)
+- All bibliographical references are checked for accuracy and full details (including first name of authors or editors or translators, precise titles)

-- Copyediting includes that grammar and spelling are corrected
+- Copyediting comprises that grammar and spelling are corrected

-- Composition of essay is carefully assessed for consistency of terminology, proper sequence, for narrative flow, precision, and a clear thesis statement
+- Composition of the essay is carefully assessed for consistency of terminology, logical sequence, for narrative flow, precision, and a clear thesis statement

 - Provision of a 330 to 360 words summary statement that outlines the scope and relevance of the papers (precise word count is needed for this task)

 - All essays are submitted in individual files and with consistent formatting applied to them

 manuscripts in electronic

 format, preferably in Microsoft Word, to the editor: